wildintellect/pyGraticule/README.md

 `python pygraticule.py -s 1 -o outfile.geojson`

-There are two internal script variables for controlling the density of nodes and the output file name:
+There are two script arguments for controlling the density of nodes and the output file name:

 * **s** is the step interval is measured in decimal degrees: generally 69 miles at the equator, but varies at higher latitudes.
 * **o** is the outfile.
 If none is provided, file is auto named in this format: "graticule_1dd.geojson" where the number is the step interval.